mworion/MountWizzard4/doc/using/modeling/model_polar_align.rst

 Polar align your mount
 ======================
 All credits for explaining the following section go to 10micron and many experts using the mount.

 Initial alignment
 -----------------

-Initial 3 star alignment insufficient to get a good polar alignment error (PAE) value.
-A 2 star alignment can only give a poor PAE estimate as the cone error correction is missing, can be many arc minutes off true value Minimum that can be used is 3 stars but they recommend at least 5 and ideally 10 points (ideally based on experiments say that 12 to 20 points have better convergence without spending too much effort).
+Initial three star alignment insufficient to get a good polar alignment error (PAE) value.
+A two star alignment can only give a poor PAE estimate as the cone error correction is missing, can be many arc minutes off true value Minimum that can be used is 3 stars but they recommend at least 5 and ideally 10 points (ideally based on experiments say that 12 to 20 points have better convergence without spending too much effort).

 .. note::   20 points in MountWizzard4 using the fast ASTAP plate solver will do
             20 points in around 7 minutes - not too onerous for a good PAE